NOW BOOKING

 Before long, the tantrums, the messes, the daily walks to the park, and the hugs, will all be a thing of the past.
 Capture them and keep them in the front of your mind, forever.

 And let’s not forget my pups: Mollie & Mr.Tiller.
-My two 13-year-old shelties.
-I truly believe I wouldn’t be here today if it wasn’t for these two. they are my life.
+My two shelties.
+I truly believe I wouldn’t be here today if it wasn’t for these two.
+They are my life.

 Mr tiller was from a breeder in St-Jerome.
 I had inquired about him as I was looking for a Sheltie to have as my own.
 This was during the same time when I started volunteering at Dog Rescues.
 During my research, I started becoming more aware of the world of backyard breeders and decided to forgo that route and look for a rescue.
 A few weeks went by and I received a call from that same breeder telling me that no one wanted Mr.Tiller because of the missing marking on his face (which is typical of sheltie) and the fact that his white collar wasn’t “connected” like his father – who apparently was a champion at dog shows.
 This didn’t concern me and told her I didn’t want to buy a dog anymore.
 To what she responded that it was fine.
 She was just going to put him down.